How I Created a Particle Clock and Won the #FlutterClock Challenge

 p.vy = cos(-angle);

-In addition to the clock hands, a particle could also spawn as noise.
-It would then be emitted in a random direction from the center.
-At birth, all particles are also assigned a random velocity, color, size and painting style (fill or stroke).
-This makes the clock a bit more interesting to look at.
+Besides the clock hands, particles could also spawn as noise, emitted in random directions from the center.
+At birth, particles are assigned random velocity, color, size, and painting style (fill or stroke), making the clock visually richer.

 An early version of the Flutter Particle Clock